mkgamer69/mkgamer69/README.md

 - 👀 I’m interested in coding and gaming
 - 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on nothing rn
-- 📫 How to reach me? it is imposible
+- 📫 How to reach me? you cant it is imposible!

 <!---
 mkgamer69/mkgamer69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.